michaeltouati/ESVM/paper.md

   \cr E_x (x,t=0) &=& 0
   \end{array} \right .
 \end{equation}
-by no imposing any perturbation parameter or simulating well known Plasma Physics process; cf section **ESVM Plasma Physics academic case simulations**.
-Finally, new Plasma Physics processes can easily be added in the ESVM Fortran 90 subroutine ```fortran INIT_SIMU```.
+by no imposing any perturbation parameter or
+- a well known Plasma Physics process; cf. section **ESVM Plasma Physics academic case simulations**.
+- Finally, specific Plasma Physics simulations can easily be added in ESVM by implementing them in the Fortran 90 `subroutine INIT_SIMU` of the library.f90 source file.

 # ESVM units